farlies/rsked/README.md

 - Status LEDs (optional, GPIO)
 - Control of active cooling (optional, GPIO)
 - Logging of operations for remote monitoring
-- Bluetooth status monitoring (optional)
+- Bluetooth status monitoring and setup (optional)

 See [CHANGES](doc/CHANGES.md) for a summary of important changes that have occurred over versions of `rsked`.